jgimitola/miniTwitter/README.md

 ## How to install and use

-Clone the repository and execute <code>yarn install</code>, once all the dependencies have been installed, execute <code>yarn start</code>.
+Clone the repository, create a .env file with the key REACT_APP_HTTP_API, execute <code>yarn install</code>, once all the dependencies have been installed execute <code>yarn start</code>.

 ## How to build